High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Theoretical formalism

+This section outlines some of the key points in deriving the LMA in a linearly polarized potential.
+It differs from \cite{Heinzl:2020ynb} in that only the diagonal terms in the double harmonic sum are kept (the off-diagonal terms include an integral over an oscillating phase and have so far not been reported as having any significant impact on energy spectra).
 Consider an electron moving in a linearly polarized plane wave field with a vector potential of the form $A^\mu(\phi) = a^\mu \text{cos}(\phi)$, where $a^\mu$ is a constant four-potential amplitude.
-Evaluating the classical action integral analytically results in the following wave function \cite{ritus_1985,Nikishov1964}
+Evaluating the classical action integral analytically results in the following wave function \cite{Nikishov1964,Brown:1964zzb,ritus_1985}

-where $q^\mu = p^\mu-k^\mu e^2a^2/4kp$, is the quasimomentum of the electron in the plane wave.
+where $q^\mu = p^\mu-k^\mu e^2a^2/4k\cdot p$, is the quasimomentum of the electron in the plane wave (the normalization in terms of $q^{0}$ follows the arguments in \cite{ritus_1985}).
 It is evident that the transition matrix element in \cref{MatrixElement} will depend on functions of the type

 with the parameters

 The functions in \cref{cosinefuncs} can be written in terms of a discrete Fourier series

 where $s$ is an integer and